 Also, if you would like to see how the actual exam looks like, please check the below video from Linux Foundation.

 That’s it from my side.
-I hope this article would have provided you some useful information.
+I hope this article would have provided you with some useful information.
 If you have any questions or feedback, please let me know through your comments, and do not forget to subscribe to my free newsletter.